 How many calls does the Department respond to each year?

-We respond to about 900 calls per year in Black Forest.
+We respond to approximately 1,000 calls per year in Black Forest.

 How many firefighters respond to a typical alarm?

 With the very limited staffing available, BFFR typically sends all on-duty personnel to each call.
 However, there may be times when additional calls for service have some personnel already serving others, and we will send what we have available.

 How many calls involve responses to fires?

 About 5.7 percent of calls each year are responses to fires.

 Reports of fires receive a robust response of all on duty BFFRPD personnel and our automatic aid partners from Donald Wescott FPD, Falcon FPD, and Tri-Lakes FPD.

 How many stations does the Department have?

 The Department operates from two stations for the protection of our community:

 - Station 1, at Burgess and Teachout, is staffed 24/7.